GuillaumeDeconinck/GuillaumeDeconinck/README.md

 - 👋 Hi, I’m @GuillaumeDeconinck.
 - 👨‍💻 I'm a backend NodeJS developer (TypeScript).
 Technically, I'm a full stack developer, but I mostly prefer the backend side of things.
 - 📚 I have a master's degree in computer science from UCLouvain (university).
-- ☁️ I use everyday Docker and Kubernetes, with CI/CD pipelines (Github now, Gitlab previously).
+- ☁️ I love using Docker and Kubernetes, with CI/CD pipelines (Github, Gitlab & CircleCI).
 - 👀 I’m interested in Rust, Event-Sourcing & Devops/GitOps tools.
 - 🌱 I’m currently learning Rust and reading technical books (Zero2prod, Distributed Systems, soon "How to write an interpreter in Go")
 - 📫 [LinkedIn](https://www.linkedin.com/in/guillaume-deconinck-9b6a8399/)